SamTaubman/PDF_Scraper/README.md

 # PDF-Scraper
-Example of a PDF Scraper to find desried concentration values
+Example of an application that accepts PDF files finds desired data and outputs the data in tables in a PDF format